jerrykrinock/SumChildren/README.md

 - The parent has one decimal type attribute, parentSum

-The thing to learn from this project is the use of "business logic" code to satisfy the following requirments, which did not work in the previous commit.
+The thing to learn from this project is the use of "business logic" code to satisfy the following requirments, which did not work originally.
 (The first requirement *looked* like it was working, but in fact model changes were not being saved to the store.)